MurrayIII/UnicodeMathML/playground/help.md

 ## 9. UnicodeMath editing

-When you type UnicodeMath into the input window, various conversions occur in the input window (except inside a quoted literal):
+When you type UnicodeMath into the input window, various conversions occur in the input window (except inside a quoted literal or outside math zones in Markdown content):

 * Letters are converted to math italic unless they 1) are part of a function name or of a control word (backslash followed by letters), or 2) follow a quote.
 For example, a → 𝑎
 * Numeric subscripts/superscripts are converted to Unicode subscript/superscript characters, respectively.
 For example, a_2 → 𝑎₂, a\^2 → 𝑎², and e\^-(a+b) → 𝑒⁻⁽ᵃ⁺ᵇ⁾.